dprojects/Woodworking/Docs/MagicPanelsAPI.md

 		return vertices array with correct container offset

+### getVerticesPosition(iVertices, iObj, iType="array"):

+	Description:

+		Gets iVertices 3D position.
+This function should be used to show or select iVertices with rotation.
+		It calculates all offsets with rotation.
+But this function should not be used for calculation.
+		Because the vertices at FreeCAD are raw, without containers offset.
+The vertices at FreeCAD have only AttachmentOffset applied.
+If you start calculation with rotation, you need to calculate plane correctly.

+##### Description:

+		iVertices: vertices array
+		iObj: object to get containers offset
+		iType:
+			"array" - array with floats [ 1, 2, 3 ]
+			"vector" - array with FreeCAD.Vector types
+			"vertex" - array with Part.Vertex types

+##### Usage:

+		vertices = MagicPanels.getVerticesPosition(vertices, o, "array")
+		MagicPanels.showVertex(iVertices, 10)

+##### Result:

+		return vertices array with correct container offset

+### removeVerticesOffset(iVertices, iObj, iType="array"):

+	Description:

+		Remove iObj container offset for vertices iVertices.

+##### Description:

+		iVertices: vertices array
+		iObj: object to remove containers offset
+		iType:
+			"array" - array with floats [ 1, 2, 3 ]
+			"vector" - array with FreeCAD.Vector types

+##### Usage:

+		vertices = MagicPanels.removeVerticesOffset(vertices, o, "array")

+##### Result:

+		return vertices array without container offset

 ### moveToContainer(iObjects, iSelection):

+	Description:

-	moveToContainer(iObjects, iSelection) - move objects iObjects to container for iSelection object.
+		Move objects iObjects to container for iSelection object.
 		Container need to be in the clean path, no other objects except Group or LinkGroup, for example LinkGroup -> LinkGroup is clean path, only containers, but the Mirror -> LinkGroup is not considered as clean container path here.

-##### Args:
+##### Description:

 		iObjects: list of objects to move to container, for example new created Cube
 		iSelection: selected object, for example Pad